alioftech/NTNU-HELPER/README.md

 # NTNU-HELPER
 These are some resources I came across and found to be helpful in my time at NTNU.
-Hop
+Hope this can be of some help to someone out there.

 ## Prerequisites
 * Internet
-* Enough RAM

 ## Books and soltuion manuals and compendium